KamilKasiak/Truck-Track/README.md

 ## General Information
-- When you work as a driver you want to store your trips somewhere in db.
+- When you work as a driver you want to store your trips somewhere in database.
-- One of my familly memmber is a driver and he asked me for that kind of application which I am happy to develop with MERN stack in learning purposes
+- One of my familly memmber is a driver and asked me for that kind of application which I am happy to develop with MERN stack in learning purposes
 <!-- - What problem does it (intend to) solve?
 - What is the purpose of your project?
 - Why did you undertake it? -->